 In order to take advantage of this opportunity, please download and complete the initial referral form below and return by email to: Danielle.email@example.com or by post to RCCE, Threshelfords Business Park, Inworth Road, Feering, CO5 9SE.

 The Letter of Authority allows UA to check the tariff your hall is on, check your energy use, make recommendations of energy savings and offer a competitive energy tariff – all free of charge, confidential, and with no obligation to switch.
-Your hall committee will be given the timescale in which to discuss the proposals and if you wish to go ahead you speak directly to Nathan Jones, the contact at UA for RCCE members who will undertake the switching for you and be your main contact throughout.
+Your hall committee will be given the timescale in which to discuss the proposals and if you wish to go ahead you speak directly to Emily Berry, the contact at UA for RCCE members who will undertake the switching for you and be your main contact throughout.

 UA helps charities by providing services that reduce their energy costs and help them become more energy efficient.
 Third sector groups can benefit from their wide range of services, including a free remote energy procurement audit and installation of smart meters.
 UA also advise on all energy matters, including a bill validation service that checks your bills for anomalies.